petarivanovv9/Logic-Programming/README.md

 # Logic-Programming

-Some materials and all Prolog tasks from the Logic Programming course in @FMI.
+All of my materials on the Logic Programming course in @ Sofia University.